NCCA/cfgaa24programingassignment-SKetchPoint/README.md

 -
 - Highscore class: saves the high score between game sessions
 - Pause Menu class: pausing and resuming game with e to pause the game and r to resume
-- Effect class:  manges visual effect of sparks for a sucessful landing
+- Effect class:  manges visual effect of sparks for a successful landing
 -
 - Directory Structure:
 -